ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

   * **Vastly expanded language support**, the full rationale on how we choose the languages and what we install is available from <https://launchpad.net/bugs/1520278>.
     * *Including this wider language support has added ~400MB to the size of the .iso images.*
   * Improved support for **braille displays** and a new **indicator for changing accessibility profiles in Ubiquity**.
-  * An assortment of new community contributed background wallpapers, more consistent icons and **icon rendering in menus is optimised**.
+  * Added an assortment of new community contributed background wallpapers, more consistent icons and **icon rendering in menus is optimised**.
   * ...and many other minor improvements and hundreds of bug fixes.

 You can access the complete Ubuntu MATE 16.04 release notes from the